Public and private roads

 We repair and maintain most roads and pavements in Aberdeenshire.
 On this page you can find out more about:

 We are not responsible for maintaining trunk roads (A90, A96 and the A92 from Stonehaven Junction to Charleston Junction).
-They are managed and maintained by BEAR Scotland.
+They are managed and maintained by Amey.

-View statutory list of public roads from 26th April 2021 (it will not take account of any additions or deletions since that date).
+View statutory list of public roads.
 You can also visit your local roads office during normal working hours to view the list and associated plans.

 Road status enquiries

 If information regarding the status of a road is required in writing (for example for a BT wayleave), then a standard charge will be applied.
-A letter detailing the required information should be sent to the relevant local roads office accompanied with a cheque made payable to Aberdeenshire Council.
+An email detailing the required information, including a location plan, should be sent to firstname.lastname@example.org.
+An invoice for the standard charge will be issued along with any response.

 If the status of a road requires to be clarified with regard to the purchase or sale of a property then it is recommended that a Property Clearance Certificate is sought.